For best experience please turn on javascript and use a modern browser!

 Institutions, Inequalities and Life Courses

-With life courses, the programme especially refers to changes in the household- and family relationships that people experience as they grow older, as well as the age-related transitions in other life domains, such as leaving schooling, making a career, and retirement.
+With life courses, the programme especially refers to changes in the household- and family relationships that people experience as they grow older, such as leaving school, making a career, and retirement.
 Institutions affect life courses in many ways.
 For example, gender roles affect the formation of marriage and the way couples divide paid and household labor, welfare state arrangements affect divorce and fertility, and governmental care systems for the elderly may affect intergenerational relationships.

 Our projects